MicrosoftDocs/bot-docs/articles/bot-framework-troubleshooting-guide.md

 This `IBotState` REST interface is implemented by two services.

-1. The Bot Framework Connector provides a cloud service that implements this interface and stores data in Azure.
+* The Bot Framework Connector provides a cloud service that implements this interface and stores data in Azure.
 This data is encrypted at rest and does not intentionally expire.
-2. The Bot Framework Emulator provides an in-memory implementation of this interface for debugging your bot.
+* The Bot Framework Emulator provides an in-memory implementation of this interface for debugging your bot.
 This data expires when the emulator process exits.

 If you want to store this data within your data centers, you can provide a custom implementation of the state service.
 This can be done at least two ways:

-1. The REST layer with a custom IBotState service, or
+* Use the the REST layer to provide a custom IBotState service.
-2. The language (Node.js or C#) layer, with the builder interfaces.
+* Use the builder interfaces in the language (Node.js or C#) layer.

 ### What is an ETag?
 How does it relate to bot data bag storage?